 How To Update Weight on Apple Watch App

 So now you have added your height and weight to the Apple Health app.
-Well, if you’re an Apple Watch owner, you can actually use the Watch app to enter this information as well.
+Well, if you’re an Apple Watch owner, you can use the Watch app to enter this information as well.

-- Open the Watch app on your iPhone
+- Open the Watch app on your iPhone.

-- Select the My Watch tab at the bottom
+- Select the My Watch tab at the bottom.

-- Scroll down and select Health
+- Scroll down and select Health.

-- Tap Health Details (or Health Profile)
+- Tap Health Details (or Health Profile.)

-- Tap the Edit button in the top right-hand corner
+- Tap the Edit button in the top right-hand corner.

-- Once you enter “Edit Mode” nothing on your screen changes other than the “Done” button in the top corner
+- Once you enter Edit mode, nothing on your screen changes other than the Done button in the top corner.

 How do I change my Apple iPhone’s Health app measurement unit from kilograms (kg) to pounds (lbs) or vice versa (lbs to kg)?

-Both your Apple Watch and iPhone draw on your set country or region to define what unit the devices should display for your weight, height, and other metrics.
+Your Apple Watch and iPhone draw on your set country or region to define what unit the devices should display for your weight, height, and other metrics.